-The Corridors concept emphasizew the use of highways and other road corridors as the backbone around which to grow businesses, with new suburban and rural housing located a short drive away.
+The Corridors concept emphasize the use of highways and other road corridors as the backbone around which to grow businesses, with new suburban and rural housing located a short drive away.

 Growth tends to follow major road corridors.
 Most new development is car-friendly and is located in suburban and rural locations, with commercial and residential areas separated from each other.
 Road improvements are required in high growth areas.
 Farms and other open spaces near major roadways are converted to other uses.